Dino Reyes Chua: Biography and career

 Chua is the eldest son of Danilo Chua (a businessman and philanthropist) and Corazon Reyes, both natives of Cavite province.
-Chua traced his political roots from the Reyes family being the great grandson of former Congressman Augusto Reyes Sr., a lawyer who later became Justice during the American regime before he was elected as Representative of Cavite Province in the 1925 Congress.
+Chua traced his political roots from the Reyes family being the great-grandson of former Congressman Augusto Reyes Sr., a lawyer who later became Justice during the American regime before he was elected as Representative of Cavite Province in the 1925 Congress.
 His first cousin, Augusto "GuGu" Reyes III also served as Cavite City Councilor up to 1998.
-His younger brother, Denver Chua, was also elected as Cavite City Vice Mayor in the May 2016 elections.
+His younger brother, Denver Chua, was also elected as Cavite City Mayor in the May 2022 elections.
 In 2013, his other brother Davey Reyes Chua served as Vice Mayor of Noveleta, Cavite and was also elected as provincial board member of the First District of Cavite.

 Chua finished his high school at San Sebastian College de Cavite in 1996 and graduated his bachelor's degree in Business Administration from De La Salle University -CSB in Taft Avenue, Manila.
 He also earned units of Bachelor of Law at San Beda College of Law.
 He also finished his Executive Education at Stanford University, California, U.S.A.
 He also completed the Municipal Leadership & Governance Program at University of the Philippines.
 He was awarded as one of the Ten Outstanding Young Men of the Philippines (TOYM Awards) in 2019 and awarded as Most Outstanding Mayor in 2018 and Best Mayor of the Year by Asia Leaders Award in 2020.

 After his graduation from college, Chua became the youngest Vice Mayor of Cavite City at the age of 23.
 He first entered politics when he was elected as the Topnotch City Councilor of Cavite City in the 2004 elections.
 In that election, he received the highest number of votes ever cast in the history of Cavite City.
 He became one of the youngest Vice Mayors who served in the whole country.
 He also topped the 2010 Provincial elections, not only in his district but in the whole province of Cavite, making him the No. 1 Provincial Board Member or Senior Board Member of Cavite Province.
 He often assumed the position of Acting Vice-Governor and Presiding Officer while the Governor or the Vice-Governor of the province was on leave.
 In May 2016, Chua ran for Mayor of Noveleta, Cavite and won as the newly elected Mayor of Noveleta with a margin of almost 10,000 votes over his rival, making it the highest margin in the history of the Noveleta elections.